passcod/nompose/SPEC.md

    always
    take sides"
    ```
- - `""` (an empty atom)
+ - `""` (an empty label)

-There is a shorthand form of quoted atom, discussed in §3.N.
+There is a shorthand form of quoted label, discussed in §3.N.